 As these tend to be smaller projects, they do not require planning permission.
 (Although again, we would recommend checking planning regulations.)
 They can still transform the living area of a home.

-Depending on the size of the path or alleyway, you can expect to pay between £25,000 and £35,000 with a three-to-four-month completion timeframe.
+Depending on the size of the path or alleyway, a homeowner can expect to pay around £30,000 for a side extension, with a 12-week completion timeframe[4].

 5. Wrap-around extensions